-Version: 3 Issued: September 2022 Page 27 of 29
+Version: 4 ; Issued: February 2025 Page 24 of 28

-APPENDIX II - EQUALITY IMPACT ASSESSMENT FORM (EQIA)
+APPENDIX 1 - EQUALITY IMPACT ASSESSMENT FORM (EQIA)

-Name of service/policy/procedu ıre being reviewed: Clinical Audit Poli су
+re being reviewed: Clinical Audit

-New or existing service/policy/p procedure: Existing
+New or existing service/policy/p Date of Assessment:5/2/2025 procedure:Existing

-Date of Assessment: 22 Novem ber 2021

-For the service/policy/procedur breaking the policy or impleme questions a - c below against each cha racteristic (if relevant consider
+questions a - c below against each cha racteristic (if relevant consider

-a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
 For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality

-The area of policy or its implem entation being assessed: •
+The area of policy or its implem entation being assessed:

 Race and Ethnicity None N/A None

 Gender None N/A None

 Age None N/A None

-Religion None N/A None
+Religion / Belief None N/A None

 Disability None N/A None

 Sexuality None N/A None

 Pregnancy and Maternity None N/A None

 Gender Reassignment None N/A None

 Marriage and Civil Partnership None N/A None

 Socio-Economic Factors None N/A None